 Brian Markley, partner: The representation of corporate clients and their officers, directors, employees, boards and board committees in cases and investigations, typically brought by government agencies, in the U.S. and abroad.

-Helena Franceschi, associate: “White collar” law refers to the broad range of finance-related offenses that can be subject to regulatory investigations and enforcement actions.
+Helena Franceschi, partner: “White collar” law refers to the broad range of finance-related offenses that can be subject to regulatory investigations and enforcement actions.
 It covers a range of conduct and can implicate antitrust, the Foreign Corrupt Practices Act, anti-manipulation, and fraud statutes.
 Because white collar laws often concern the practices of global institutions, these investigations may involve cross-border proceedings before multiple regulators.

 CA: What are the highs and lows?

 Junine So, associate: The fast pace of some government investigations can translate to late nights and long hours, but also the highs of increased substantive learning opportunities, and an exciting and varied practice.
 There is also sometimes a large volume of document review, but synthesizing the results of your review into a story that is helpful for your client’s legal arguments can be a satisfying and rewarding process.